seniv/react-native-notifier/README.md

 - ⌨️ **Keyboard-aware**: Notification is always visible, even when keyboard is open.
 - 🕸️ **Web Support**: Works as good as on iOS and Android.

+> 📢 You are viewing the documentation for **v3** of react-native-notifier.
+If you're currently using **v2** or earlier, we highly recommend [migrating to v3](https://github.com/seniv/react-native-notifier/blob/main/MIGRATION.md) to take advantage of the latest features and improvements.
+Alternatively, you can access the [v2 documentation here](https://github.com/seniv/react-native-notifier/blob/v2.0.0/README.md).

 ## Requirements

 1. **[react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/docs/fundamentals/installation)**
    Required for handling swipes and other gesture events.

 2. **[react-native-safe-area-context](https://github.com/AppAndFlow/react-native-safe-area-context?tab=readme-ov-file#getting-started)**
-   Used internally for safe area insets, especially on iOS and devices with notches.
+   Used internally for safe area insets.

 Please follow each library’s official installation guide.